Van Asch College: Compulsory attendance

 The School Attendance Act 1901, which was enacted on 7 November 1901, required children who were deaf or blind be given "efficient and suitable" education between the ages of seven and sixteen.
 Parents who could not do so were obliged to send their children to an "Institution" that the Minister of Education directed the child attend.
 The requirements were carried forward into the 1904 consolidation and reprint of the Education Act.
 In practice, this required parents to enrol their deaf children at the Sumner institution, or else educate them privately and at their own expense.

 Retirement of the first Director

 Director van Asch retired at the end of March 1906.
 Miss van Asch, his daughter, who had taught at the school for 17 years also retired.

 School for the Deaf

-At the end of his report for the 1907 year, the new Director, J. E. Stephens, observed that the school's official title was misleading and requested that "The School for the Deaf" be used instead.
+At the end of his report for the 1907 year, the new director, J. E. Stephens, observed that the school's official title was misleading and requested that "The School for the Deaf" be used instead.

-In 1958, the Boy's House was burnt down in the early hours of the morning.
+In 1958, the Boys' House was burnt down in the early hours of the morning.

 The old main building was centred near the hills and Evans Pass.